 The world is your oyster, Shakespeare once wrote (or something like that), and I couldn’t agree more.
-I’ve basically begun the year in a new city, in good health and in a steady relationship for 12 months and counting.
-I don’t always make – and I can’t always recall – New Year’s resolutions, but I did so this year, and thought I’d share them with you.
+I have basically begun the year in a new city, in good health and in a steady relationship for 12 months and counting.
+I don’t always make New Year’s resolutions, but I did so this year, and thought I’d share them with you.

 It was nice slowing down the travel pace in 2012, at least as regards airplane flights.
-I’d be happy if I could maintain a similar amount of travel in 2013.
+I would be ecstatic if I could maintain a similar amount of travel in 2013.
 I don’t mind air travel, but all that flying gets exhausting after awhile, even if you’re sitting in the front of the plane.
 First world problem? 😉

 2) A Seattle-based friend of mine is getting married in French Polynesia this May, and while I wouldn’t consider myself a beach bum, this island chain in the South Pacific has beckoned me for years.
 There aren’t any flights to Tahiti from Mexico, so something tells me the airfare won’t be cheap.
 That said, the occasion seems joyous and the perfect excuse to finally go.

 3) I missed the opportunity to explore Rocky Mountain National Park when I was in Denver last August (thunderstorms!), so I hope to try again this summer.
 My ultimate goal: climb Longs Peak, the highest 14er in the park.
 It is a difficult climb with exposure, and it is entirely dependent on good weather.
 While I’m in the area I could also bag Mt.
 Elbert, the highest summit in Colorado.